opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-json-jsonb-functions-and-operators.md

   Return type: json

-  Remarks: When jsondoc or path is empty, an empty value is returned.
+  Remarks: When the JSON document or `path` is empty, an empty value is returned.

   Example: